NoVA 8U House Program Overview

 NoVA 8U House Program Specifics

-The coaches and evaluators will recommend a player play in either the Metropolitan or Atlantic Division based on which division would provide that player with the best opportunity to develop his or her skills.
-The goals are to ensure that players receive the most appropriate age-level and skill-level instruction, to maximize the number of “touches” on the puck the player will experience in practice and in games and to provide the optimum game and practice environment for that player not only to develop his or her hockey skills, but also to have fun and enjoy the game of hockey.
+The coaches and evaluators assigned players to either the Metropolitan or Atlantic Division based on which division would provide all players with the best opportunity to develop his or her skills.
+The goals are to ensure that players receive the most appropriate age-level and skill-level instruction, to maximize the number of “touches” on the puck the player will experience in practice and games, and to provide the optimum game and practice environment for that player not only to develop his or her hockey skills, but also to have fun and enjoy the game of hockey.

-Every Saturday morning in two different ice slots, Metropolitan Division teams and Atlantic Division teams will practice independent of each other.
+Every Saturday morning in two different ice slots, Metropolitan Division players and Atlantic Division players will practice independent of each other.
 One of the Divisions will practice Sunday morning, while the other division will have games.
-Practices generally will be station-based and follow USA Hockey’s American Development Model (ADM), as players will rotate through stations with players of similar skill and experience as well as players on their NoVA 8U House team.
+The Sunday game and practice schedule will alternate each week.
+Practices generally will be station-based and follow USA Hockey’s American Development Model (ADM), as players will rotate through stations with players of similar skill and experience.

 Atlantic Division: The Atlantic Division teams will play 3v3 or 4v4 cross-ice games every other Sunday morning.
 During games, coaches will attempt to match lines so that players of similar experience and skill play against each other.
 Coaches may swap players from their teams in order to help ensure a competitive environment that optimizes skill development.
 Coaches also may swap players to create even numbered teams in case one team is missing several of its players.